gcasalett/HTML-email-builder/README.md

 - Figure out how to better organize files.
 Thinking about images that may be included in the template, how to move those to dist?
 - Add a "how this all works" section

-This is a very simple Grunt task to create HTML emails.
-Using Zurb's Ink framework as a base.
+This is a very simple Grunt task to compile HTML emails from a HTML file and CSS stylesheet.
+Using [Zurb's Ink framework](http://zurb.com/ink/) as a base.

 ### Usage